dimanikulin/dimanikulin/PublishWhat1.md

 # Must Have Chapters
 let speak about Chapters to have any way
+I would call following chapters as must have:

-Headline
+- Headline
-Article descption
+- Article descption
-Tags
+- Tags
-Table of contents
+- Table of contents
-Content
+- Content

 # Optional chapters
 Definitions, Acronyms, Abbreviations